 12. Imagine being royalty in the gardens of Palais Royale

 Wander through the quiet gardens of Palais Royale in the heart of Paris.
-Find its hidden entrance near the Louvre Museum, and admire the ornate residence that was built for Cardinal Richelieu, but then became a royal Palace.
+Find its hidden entrance near the Louvre Museum, and admire the ornate residence that was built for Cardinal Richelieu, but then became a royal Palace for the French monarchs.
 Duck behind the columns to steal a kiss or just sit together on a bench and enjoy one another’s company.